Science shows that we improve creativity in later years. How do you fancy picking up that paintbrush again?

 There is scientific research to suggest that creativity, rather than declining in later life, can often get stronger.

 Hope then, for the many of us who are secretly harbouring plans to write that best-selling novel in our retirement.
 Writer Sonya Chung was so fed up of the publishing world’s pre-occupation with youth that she started Bloom, a website dedicated to championing the work of older writers.
-“Slow, later, and older produces as great if not greater literary work than fast, early, and young,” she says, adding that when we label people as ‘late bloomers’ we should be asking the question ‘late according to whom?’.
+“Slow, later, and older produces as great if not greater literary work than fast, early, and young,” she says.
+She adds that when we label people as ‘late bloomers’ we should be asking the question ‘late according to whom?’.

 When we label people as ‘late bloomers’ we should be asking the question ‘late according to whom?